google/prefab/docs/build-systems.md

 $(call import-module,prefab/curl)
 ```

-{% include tip.html content="If using the Android Gradle Plugin, the Prefab
+Note: If using the Android Gradle Plugin, the Prefab directory will be
-directory will be automatically added to the search path, so you can omit the
+automatically added to the search path, so you can omit the `import-add-path`
-`import-add-path` command." %}
+command.

 ## Plugin API